apache/incubator-kie-kogito-runtimes/README.txt

 If you have a ydoc license then you can build the javadocs with uml images using the ydoc doclet.
 Simple add the following to the mvn command line:
 -Dydoc.home=<path to ydoc>

+KNOWN PROBLEMS:

+* Functions can't be called from MVEL code blocks.
+Although, static methods from previously existing classes are working fine.

+* There are still some issues with MVEL code completion.

+* MVEL debug is not working.